Llanito: Local expressions

+Linguistic research

+Laura Wright, an English professor at the University of Cambridge, and Sophie Macdonald, a Gibraltarian undergraduate she was supervising, began researching the language in 2022.
+Wright sought a research grant from the Gibraltarian government without success, but induced a minister to put saving Llanito into his election manifesto.
+She is assisted by local writer M. G. Sanchez.

 Broadcasting

 The Gibraltar Broadcasting Corporation has broadcast some programmes in Llanito, including Talk About Town, a discussion series in which three presenters discuss local affairs, from the need to replace a street sign to important political affairs.

 Pepe's Pot was a cookery programme which also used Llanito.

 Film

-A documentary film, People of the Rock: The Llanitos of Gibraltar (2011) discusses Llanito speech characteristics, history and culture.
+A documentary film, People of the Rock: The Llanitos of Gibraltar (2011), discusses Llanito speech characteristics, history and culture.
 Notable interviews include Pepe Palmero (of GBC's Pepe's Pot), Kaiane Aldorino (Miss World 2009), and Tito Vallejo (author of The Llanito Dictionary).